 - You can place stuffed toys in a hot dryer for 30 minutes.

 - Wipe down all floors, tables, tops, and places where surfaces may have been sprayed on.

 Bed bugs are small insects that rely on human blood.

-They can bite on anywhere at your body, however, their bites are painless so your baby will not wake up with bed bug bite but it produces a very itchy rash.
+They can bite on anywhere on your body.
+However, their bites are painless, so your baby will not wake up with a bed bug bite, but it produces a very itchy rash.